mosharafhossain/scope-of-negation/README.md

 ## How to Run

-- Example command line to train the cue-detector:
+- Example command line to train the scope-detector:
 ```bash
   python train.py -c ./config/config.json
 ```